Bangka Island treeshrew

 The Bangka Island treeshrew (Tupaia discolor), also known as the Bangkan treeshrew, is a treeshrew species within the Tupaiidae.
 It was previously listed as a junior synonym to Tupaia glis, but was raised up to species status in 2013.
 It is only found on Bangka Island, which is off the coast of Sumatra.
+While there is no study yet about its habitat, it may be similar to T. glis's which resides in primary dipterocarp forest.
+It is likely that it is threatened by local deforestation.